sebamarynissen/simtropolis-channel/README.md

   - girafe:oaks
 ```
 The rest of the metadata will be generated automatically.

+Dependencies must be valid sc4pac identifiers that are available either in the [default channel](https://memo33.github.io/sc4pac/channel) or the [Simtropolis channel](https://sc4pac.simtropolis.com).
+If a dependency is not available in either of those channels, you have to file a PR to add it to the [default channel](https://github.com/memo33/sc4pac) before you can use it, or you have to instruct users that this dependency must be installed by hand.
+Work is being done to making as many dependencies available as possible, but especially for relots that use models of the original file, it's possible that you won't be able to specify the dependency in sc4pac format.

 > [!NOTE]
 > If you find it difficult to list the dependencies for your plugin in sc4pac format, have a look at the [sc4 cli tool](https://community.simtropolis.com/forums/topic/763559-tracking-dependencies-in-the-age-of-sc4pac/), which has an action specifically designed for listing the dependencies in sc4pac format.